 Strawberry Bread and Butter Pudding

 This delicious Strawberry Bread and Butter Pudding is easy to make and is topped with flaked almonds and oven baked.
-Great family favourite pudding recipe.
+It is a great family favourite pudding recipe and easy dessert to make at home.
+There is nothing better than an easy homemade bread and butter pudding.

 The baking of lockdown continues and it’s more bread and butter puddings in my house house.
 I found some gorgeous giant strawberries in the supermarket and after seeing Mad About Macarons on Instagram using flaked almonds with strawberries for a bake, I knew I wanted to use the same delicious flavours.
 This is the classic pudding with a summer berry twist!